utkuyucel/url-shortener/README.md

 # URL Shortener

-A professional FastAPI-based URL shortener with DuckDB persistence.
+A FastAPI-based URL shortener with DuckDB persistence.

 ## Features
 - Shorten any HTTP/HTTPS URL